Kitware/vtk-examples/src/Cxx/Qt/MinimalQtVTKApp.md

 ## Description

-This is meant to serve as a minimal Qt/VTK example for Qt application developpers looking to use VTK and VTK developers looking to develop Qt applications.
+This is meant to serve as a minimal Qt/VTK example for Qt application developers looking to use VTK and VTK developers looking to develop Qt applications.